 How much does a whole house reverse osmosis system cost?

-The actual cost for a properly designed whole house reverse osmosis system is significantly higher than just a “whole house RO”.
+The actual cost for a properly designed whole house water filtration system is significantly higher than just a “whole house RO”.
 Intec prides itself in working with troubled water and has sold reverse osmosis for residential, commercial and industrial applications.
 We can assist in consulting, system design, pretreatment options, or sourcing all components for a custom build.

 Nelsen offers may models with various options to suit your needs (more than shown on this site).
 These are great value systems that offer great quality at very reasonable pricing.